FBI offers reward for details of those behind Washington pipe bombs | Malay Mail

 Trump initially praised his supporters but later condemned the violence.

-Senators and Congressmen were forced to evacuate after the Trump supporters smashed windows and engaged in looting.
-The violence, which killed five people, followed a rally at which Trump exhorted supporters to fight to overturn the result of the November 3 election. — Reuters
+Senators and Congressmen were forced to evacuate after Trump supporters smashed windows and engaged in looting.
+The violence, which killed five people, followed a rally at which Trump exhorted supporters to fight to overturn the result of the November 3 election that he lost.

+House of Representatives Speaker Nancy Pelosi said on Friday that if Trump did not resign, she had instructed the House Rules Committee to move ahead with a motion for impeachment and legislation on the US Constitution's 25th Amendment, which provides for removal of a president who is unable to discharge his official duties. ― Reuters